Young female nurse holding a newborn baby

 (Click here to learn how to become a Registered Nurse)

-As a Registered Nurse, you have the option to specialize in a healthcare concentration of your choice.
+As a Registered Nurse, you can specialize in a healthcare concentration of your choice.

-However, for every nursing specialization, you can expect a unique set of job responsibilities, work environments, and patient groups.
-Furthermore, each specialization comes with its own educational and licensing requirements.
+However, you can expect unique job responsibilities, work environments, and patient groups for every nursing specialization.
+Furthermore, each discipline comes with its own educational and licensing requirements.

 (Click here to see our complete list of the highest-paid nursing jobs)